Janssen Lab at UMC Utrecht

 Publications

-M. R. Wensveen, A. A. Dixit, S. U. Colmenares and A. Janssen.
-Double-strand breaks in facultative heterochromatin require specific movements and chromatin changes for efficient repair. bioRxiv (Dec, 2023)
+Marieke R. Wensveen, Aditya A. Dixit, Robin van Schendel, Apfrida Kendek, Jan Paul Lambooij, Marcel Tijsterman, Serafin U. Colmenares and Aniek Janssen.
+Double-strand breaks in facultative heterochromatin require specific movements and chromatin changes for efficient repair.
+Nature Communications (2024)

 People